CNB Certificates of Deposit

 CNB Certificates of Deposit is offered by CNB, a bank founded in 1973 and based in Sevierville, TN.
 CNB Certificates of Deposit is available in 1 state across the USA.

 - Only one CD account type available.
 CNB Certificates of Deposit only offers traditional CD accounts.

 - $1,000 minimum deposit.
-This is a typical minimum initial deposit, but there are accounts that require a smaller initial deposit.
+This is a typical minimum initial deposit for the CDs we track.

 Are cd accounts from CNB federally insured?

 Yes, your CNB cd accounts are insured up to $250,000 per person by the Federal Deposit Insurance Corporation (FDIC).
 The FDIC is an independent agency of the United States government that protects you against the loss of your insured deposits if an FDIC-insured bank or savings association fails.
 FDIC insurance is backed by the full faith and credit of the United States government.

 What types of CDs does CNB offer?CNB Certificates of Deposit provides the following types of CDs.

 - Traditional CDs.
 These CDs pay a fixed interest rate i you deposit a fixed amount of money for a specific term.
 Once the maturity date arrives, you have the option of cashing out or rolling over the CD for another term.

 What CD rates does CNB offer on its CDs?

 What terms does CNB Certificates of Deposit offer?CNB offers CD terms of the following lengths:

 What is the minimum deposit to open a CD account with CNB?